 He completed his residency at the University of Florida in 2008 and later joined the Malcolm Randall VA Hospital.
 While there, he served as the Consult-Liaison Attending Physician responsible for managing psychiatric consultations to the ER, outpatient clinics and for their inpatient stabilization program.
 He was also responsible for teaching medical students and psychiatry residents.

 He moved to Atlanta in 2010 to open a private practice and came on board at Anchor Hospital soon thereafter, where he has remained since.
-In 2014, Dr. Patel became Medical Director for both campuses of the Southern Crescent Behavioral Health System.
+Dr. Patel has served as the hospital’s Medical Director since 2014.

 Will Holt, LPC